testsigmahq/testsigma-docs/src/pages/docs/agent/update-drivers-manually.md

 ---
 title: "Update browser drivers for Testsigma agent manually"
-metadesc: "How to update the Browser Driver files for Testsigma Agent manually."
+metadesc: "Learn how to update the Browser Driver files for Testsigma Agent manually if update fails, due to bad network conditions or Firewall restrictions."
 noindex: false
 order: 11.7
 page_id: "Update browser drivers for Testsigma agent manually"